more on the Technology Tools page!

 EdPuzzle - Allows you to upload a video and then pause it to insert your comments or questions - multiple choice, short answer.
 You can upload to your Google Classrooms and assign the video to the Class.
 How cool is this? !
 I embedded my first example.
 Quizalize is similar and allows you to assign YouTube videos and embed questions.
 Use it to differentiate by assigning video to students in need of review or further instruction.

 Control Class Chromebooks - Log in with clever, select a class from the tool bar on the left and click activate.
 Lock a device, mirror a device, send a message to a chromebook.

 ThingLink - is a cool image editor.
 You can create hot spots, that link to video, text, pictures, or websites.
 Fun way for students to share their learning.
 Here is an example of one I created.
 Embed or share links.
-How to Add Students with a Code
+A tutorial I created.
+A set of Step by Step instructions and a link to How to Add Students with a Code

 Green Screen by DoInk - Great app for iPads that allow teachers and students to create green screen videos.
 Students can move across their own illustrations, or photos you upload.
 Below is a great tutorial.
 Above is an example from library.

 50 of the Best Free Apps for Teachers.

 The TeachThought Staff has "taken a wide-lens view of the modern teacher and taken a stab at what might be considered 50 of the best really, truly actually free apps available for iOS.
 They may have some paid options, but they’re each entirely useful without spending a penny.

 Blended Learning - Want to see a classroom utilizing Station Rotation, or Lab Rotation?
 Real schools, real results.
 Check it out!